GurpreetSingh31/Master-Javascript/00_Getting_Started/getting_started.md

 ## Setting Up Your Development Environment

 ### Downloading Node.js
-To get started with Node.js, you need to download and install it on your machine.
+To get started with Node.js, you need to download and install it on your machine.Node.js is a runtime enviornment which allow your Javascript code can directly run on your machine, now a days many options are available in the market like deno , bun and you can feel free to download those options but the traditional way is node.js , in this repo both option is discussed

 #### For macOS:
 1. Visit the [Node.js official website](https://nodejs.org/).